 Limit Late Night Screen Use

 - Avoid Late Night Digital Device Use: Teens are notorious late-night mobile device users.
-The National Sleep Foundation discovered that almost 90% of all teens have at least one digital device in their bedroom, with most technology use occurring bedtime.
-The impact of blue-light emitting devices on the number of hours of sleep as well as the quality of sleep is huge.
-And the more screen time exposure, the less quantity and quality of sleep for teens.
+The National Sleep Foundation discovered that almost 90% of all teens have at least one device in their bedroom, with most technology use occurring before and during bedtime.
+The impact of blue-light emitting devices on the number of hours of sleep as well as the quality of it is huge.
+The more screen time exposure, the less quantity and quality of sleep for teens (and adults).

 Get More Sun Early